Anzuetoi arboreal alligator lizard: Etymology

-The specific name, anzuetoi is in honor of Guatemalan naturalist Roderico Anzueto, who collected the holotype.
+The specific name, anzuetoi, is in honor of Guatemalan naturalist Roderico Anzueto, who collected the holotype.

 Conservation status

-The extent of occurrence of A. anzuetoi is approximately 24 km2 (9.3 mi2), and thus the species is considered Vulnerable by the IUCN.
+The estimated extent of occurrence of Abronia anzuetoi is between 17 km2 and 28 km2, and thus the species is considered Critically Endangered by the IUCN.
 Anthropogenic impact is minimized by the fact that its native habitat has many landmines, and surrounding coffee plantations have been abandoned.

 Habitat

-A. anzuetoi is found at elevations from 1,219–2,286 m on Volcán de Agua, inhabiting cloud forests on the mountain.
+Abronia anzuetoi is found at elevations from 1,219–2,286 m on Volcán de Agua, inhabiting cloud forests on the mountain.

 Behaviour

-A. anzuetoi is a diurnal tree-dwelling lizard.
+Abronia anzuetoi is a diurnal tree-dwelling lizard.
 Dominant males exhibit territorial behaviour.